Seatis/my-teaching-materials/workshop/java-interfaces/instruments/Instruments.md

 > Violin, a 4-stringed instrument that screeches

-> Test 2, create ElectricGuitar, Bass with 7 and 5 strings.
+> Test 2, create Electric, Bass Guitar with 7 and 5 strings.

 > Test 2 Play

 > Electric Guitar, a 7-stringed instrument that twangs

 > Bass Guitar, a 5-stringed instrument that Duum-duum-duum